NAVIGATION

 Weekly Meetings

-Lab meetings (~1 hour) are scheduled at the same time every week during the semester and are held in person.
+Lab meetings (~1 hour) are scheduled at the same time every week during the semester and are held in person in Lutz 440.
 Lab meetings are usually the only time all of us are gathered in person, so it’s our weekly chance to connect with and learn from each other—and grow as a lab community.
-The start of weekly lab meetings is dedicated to time-sensitive study updates (general updates are given in the bimonthly Study Update Meetings).

 Any lab member can set the agenda, but every meeting needs an agenda.
-Typically, the person who sets the agenda will run the meeting, so everyone leads a lab meeting.
+Typically, the person who sets the agenda will run the meeting, but they can also invite a guest speaker based on a topic of their choosing.
 Leading is like being the moderator in a conference talk.
 You don’t have to create content, but you’re in charge of making sure the meeting is instructive.
 Meeting agendas should be posted on Notion at least 5 days ahead of the meeting time so lab members can prepare appropriately.

-Stand-up meetings may be scheduled for specific projects as needed (e.g., updates go beyond Status Update Meetings).
+Stand-up meetings may be scheduled for specific projects as needed.
 The purpose of these meetings is to review the status of the project, identify new tasks or problems that need to be addressed, and assign people to them.
 During the meeting, each person briefly (~1 minute) summarizes (1) what they have completed since the last meeting, (2) what they need from other people to make progress on their tasks, and (3) what they will do before the next meeting.
 Thus, please come to stand-up meetings prepared to speak about your progress clearly and succinctly.
 At the end of the meeting, everyone should know what they need to work on before the next meeting.